aws-lite/performance/readme.md

 We endeavor to take a straightforward and scientific approach to publishing AWS SDK performance data:

 - **Open** - the code, techniques, reasoning, and findings of our tests should be open and available for anyone to review
-- **Real-world** - our benchmarks should represent real-world usage patterns, avoiding contrived examples
+- **Real-world** - our performance benchmarks should represent real-world usage patterns, avoiding contrived or trivial examples
 - **Reproducible** - all results should be generally reproducible by others, whether using this repo's code and techniques or not

 ### Implementation

-The benchmarks are run in the following phases and steps:
+The process for benchmarking and processing performance metrics is run in the following phases and steps:

 #### Deployment phase